vuestorefront/vue-storefront/packages/core/docs/commercetools/use-product.md

 - `getTotalReviews` - returns total number of reviews product has.

 - `getAverageRating` - returns average rating from all reviews.

-Interface for the above getter looks like this:

 ```ts
 interface ProductGetters {